angular-ui/ui-leaflet/doc/workflow/git/branches.md

 Currently there should only be:

-- master
+- master (2.X)
 - gh-pages (active website)
-- leaflet-1.X (IE Some major next release branch)
+- leaflet-1.X (IE Some major next release branch) (3.X)
+- 1.X is the branch where code is still compatible post 1.0.0

 Any an all other items as a dev **INCLUDING** admins and devs that have write permissions to the repo.
 Should work within their own fork and PR changes to this repository.